07727117199 and 07870966064

 With SVEN SAAR, ALAN SWINDELL and others

-With much experience in delivering seminars to non-UK settings online, Waldorf Modern also offers its own courses.
+With much experience in delivering seminars to non-UK settings online, The Modern Teacher also offers its own courses.
 While we prepare topics to cater for participants in specific locations, our approach is always decolonialised, globally relevant and contemporary.

 All our seminars are delivered in English, with the option of simultaneous interpretation into Thai, thanks to the generous support from Dulyapat Waldorf School in Khon Kaen.